claudiotx/nodejs-express-api-boilerplate-enterprise-grade/README.md

 ## Testing
 For this project, I chose [Jest](https://facebook.github.io/jest/) as our test framework.
+If you want to use a TDD/BDD approach, please create your `test.ts` files in `/test/unit` and force them to fail, then implement the correct logic to make the tests pass.
+If you want to run only unit tests: `npm run test-unit`

 ### Running tests
 Simply run `npm run test`.